Standing out from hundreds - sometimes thousands - of candidates, competitors, others conducting business in your industry can be tough.

-3. The thought of helping Company accomplish its goals gets me excited.
+3. The thought of helping Company accomplish its goals makes me excited.

-Attached is my resume and cover letter explaining why I would be a great addition to your team (it's much easier to read than an email).
-I've also included Example Work Samples Related To Your Field in case you wanted to review my work.
+Attached is my resume and cover letter explaining why I would be a great addition to your team.
+I've also included Example Work Samples Related To Your Field for your review.